Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 Since our theory does not allow the agent to combine reasons in the sense of \eqref{eq:App} and beliefs are not closed under implication, it is consistent for us to have a situation wherein the agent has the requisite information to draw a belief but simply does not draw it.
 For example, assuming $s\neq r$, it is consistent to have

-which says that the agent believes the reason $s$ supporting an implication is adequate (and hence the agent believes the implication), the agent believes the reason $r$ supporting the antecedent is adequate (and hence the agent believes the antecedent), and yet the agent does not believe the consequent (even though she believes the implication and its antecedent).
+which says that the agent believes $s$ is adequate and believes $s$ supports an implication (and hence believes the implication by (BA)), believes $r$ is adequate and believes $r$ supports the antecedent of the implication (and hence believes the antecedent by (BA)), and yet the agent does not believe the consequent (even though the believes the implication and its antecedent).
 The problem is that her beliefs are not closed under (MP).
 This is so despite the fact that, by \eqref{eq:RCLC} and (RB), beliefs coming from \emph{the same reason} are closed under (MP):

 So long as the implication and its antecedent come from \emph{separate} beliefs as in \eqref{eq:noRCL}, the agent need not believe the consequent.

 The consistency of \eqref{eq:noRCL} is a consequence of our design: we use reason operators to encode inferencing, and we use belief operators to encode the particular inferencing and the individual assertions that the agent accepts (in terms of her affirmed beliefs).
 As such, the situation \eqref{eq:noRCL} is one in which the agent has not yet performed sufficient inferencing to accept the conclusion $\psi$, even though she is very close (after all, she has done enough to accept the implication $\varphi\to\psi$ and its antecedent $\varphi$).
 In essence, this lack of closure allows us to place one kind of constraint on the agent's inferencing powers.
 If desired, one can place even more severe constraints as in \cite{BalRenSme14:APAL}; however, this seems to require more syntax and additional axioms.
 One can also go the other way and lift these constraints entirely; in \S\ref{section:sigma} we will suggest one natural way to do this in our setting.
 But for now we retain what we hope is a ``happy medium'' in the form our theory $\RBB$.